teokigi/W14D2-Relationships/README.md

 ## other

-coded in IDE - IntelliJ
+- Project start point made with - Spring Boot ( start.spring.io)
-Project start point made with - Spring Boot ( start.spring.io)
+- coded with the assistance of the IDE IntelliJ